Strong almost finiteness: Strongly almost finite graphs and classifiable -algebras

-\emph{Let $\cG$ be a locally compact Hausdorff minimal $\sigma$-compact \'etale groupoid with totally disconnected unit space $\cG^{0}$ without isolated points.
-If $\cG$ is strongly almost finite, then the reduced $C^*$-algebra $C^*_r(\cG)$ is a $\sigma$-unital simple and tracially $\cZ$-stable $C^*$-algebra with real rank zero and stable rank one.
-If $\cG$ is also amenable and second-countable, then $C^*_r(\cG)$ is classifiable by its Elliott invariant and has decomposition rank at most one.}
+\emph{Let $\cG$ be a locally compact ample, minimal Cantor étale groupoid.
+Assume that $\cG$ is almost finite and topologically amenable.
+Then, the simple, unital $C^\star$-algebra $C^*_r(\cG)$ is $\cZ$-stable ( Corollary 9.11 of \cite{Mawu}, see also Corollary 5.8 of \cite{Cast}).
+By the results of \cite{Tu2} and \cite{nuclear} $C^*_r(\cG)$ satisfies the UCT-condition and has finite nuclear dimension. \textbf{Hence by Corollary D. of \cite{quasi}, $C^*_r(\cG)$ is classified by its Elliott invariants.} }

 The statement above looks a bit frightening, but the reader should look at the bright side.
 Namely, the quoted result completely eliminates $C^*$-algebras from the picture, by reducing the problem to groupoids.
-Also, Theorem A of \cite{Cast} states that tracial $\cZ$-stability and $\cZ$-stability are equivalent for separable, simple nuclear $C^*$-algebras.
-Therefore, for topologically amenable, almost finite groupoids with the Cantor set as unit space the corollary above shows that the conditions of the main classification result at the beginning of this section are satisfied.
 In constructing such groupoids, our strategy goes as follows. \begin{itemize} \item We introduce the notion of minimality for infinite graphs in a purely combinatorial fashion. \item We explain the notion of \'etale Cantor groupoids (the ''unit space" of such a groupoid is the Cantor set) and show how very simple vertex and edge labeling constructions on a minimal graph $M\in\grd$ yield minimal \'etale Cantor groupoids. \item We recall the notion of topological amenability and almost finiteness for \'etale Cantor groupoids and show that if the minimal graph $M$ is strongly almost finite, then appropriate labelings of $M$ result in topologically amenable and almost finite \'etale Cantor groupoids.
-Hence, Corollary 5.8 of \cite{Cast} can be invoked to conclude that our new $C^*$-algebras are classifiable.
-Note that for groupoids with compact unit spaces strong almost finiteness just means that the groupoid is almost finite in the sense of Matui \cite{Ara}, \cite{Cast}. \end{itemize}
+Hence, Corollary 9.11 of \cite{Mawu} can be invoked to conclude that our new $C^*$-algebras are classifiable. \end{itemize}